Steve-Desilets/Steve-Desilets/README.md

 ## Hi there, I'm Steve Desilets 👋

-### Data Scientist / Master's Student / Senior Consultant
+### Data Scientist / Masters Student / Senior Consultant

 - 😄 Pronouns: __He / Him__
 - 💻 I’m currently a pursuing a Master of Science at Northwestern University in : __Data Science__